 In the year 812—or so the story goes—a hermit in the northwest of Spain saw a strange light hovering over an empty field.
 When he and his compatriots later went to investigate, they found an old Roman tomb; and inside, miraculously preserved, was the body of Saint James the Apostle.

 There are, of course, several difficulties with this story.
 First, James was supposed to have been martyred by being decapitated, but his body was found intact.
-(This is not to mention the 800-year preservation—although admittedly, under special circumstances, bodies have been preserved for far longer.)
+(This is not to mention the 800-year preservation.)
 Moreover, since he was killed in Jerusalem, it is difficult to explain how his body traveled hundreds of miles to Spain.
 According to tradition, an angel deposited the body in an empty, rudderless boat, which miraculously sailed all the way to Spain; but this requires that we invoke a legend to explain another legend.

-According to another story, St. James was later seen at the Battle of Clavijo, fighting with the Christians against the Moors.
-This earned him the title “Matamoros” (Moorslayer).
+According to another story, St. James was later seen at the Battle of Clavijo, fighting with the Christians against the Moors during the Reconquista, in which the Christians conquered the Iberian Peninsula from its erstwhile Muslim rulers.
+This exploit earned James the epithet “Matamoros” (Moorslayer).
 Unfortunately, putting aside the obvious problem of resurrection, the Battle of Clavijo is now almost unanimously believed to be a fictitious battle, invented hundreds of years after it supposedly took place.

 All of these are legends that stretch credulity to the breaking point.
 But legends, even if they are not literally true, can often teach us valuable lessons about history.
 The main thing that these stories tell us is that the Christians in Medieval Spain needed a figure to rally around, a religious and yet warlike figure to provide them with inspiration.

-In the hopes of avoiding this fate, I was desperately trying to get us to the albergue as quickly as possible, since the beds are always given on a first-come, first-served basis.
-But to get a bed, first we had to get our pilgrim’s passports.
-This is a little booklet that allows you to use the pilgrim’s hostels, not to mention to get your certificate of completion when you get to Santiago.
-It is full of blank pages, which you are supposed to get stamped in the places you stay at and pass through, as a way of proving that you did the camino.
+In the hopes of avoiding this fate, I was desperately trying to get us to the albergue as quickly as possible, since the beds are always provided on a first-come, first-served basis.
+But to get a bed, first we had to get our pilgrim’s passport.
+This is a little booklet that allows you to use the pilgrim’s hostels (much cheaper than normal lodgings), and is also proof of your voyage, allowing you to get your certificate of completion when you get to Santiago.
+It is full of blank pages, and every albergue and church you visit along the way has a special stamp to mark it.

-Where you get the passport depends on what town you’re in.
+Where you buy the passport depends on what town you’re in.
 We found out from the local tourist office that we had to go to the cathedral.
 There, a man sold us each a passport for the very reasonable sum of 2€, and then stamped it with the logo of the Lugo Cathedral.
-From there we rushed to the albergue and found that, contrary to my worries, they had plenty of spots.
+From there we rushed to the albergue and found that they had plenty of spots (as usual my panic was baseless).
 We got our passports duly stamped at the front desk, paid 6€ apiece—a typical price at the public albergues—and went upstairs to the sleeping area.

 It was a Spartan room, with white walls and aluminum bunkbeds.
-The receptionist had given us both a plastic package at the front desk, which I discovered to be a thin, tissue-like covering for the mattress and pillow, I suppose for hygiene.
+The receptionist had given us both a plastic package at the front desk, which I discovered to be a thin, tissue-like covering for the mattress and pillow, for hygiene and not comfort.
 I put these on the bed, and then had a look around the place.
 The sleeping area must have had space for at least 20 people, yet the bathroom only had one shower; and the shower had no door or screen, which for me was very distressing, since I like my privacy.

 Besides that, the place was lacking one more crucial thing: blankets.
 A quick look around told me that most of the other pilgrims were smart enough to have brought sleeping bags.
 Us two, we didn’t have anything.
 But what could we do now?
 Just hope it didn’t get too cold.

 We had until 10pm to explore the city.
 If we weren’t back at the albergue by then, we’d be locked out for the night.
-(This sort of thing is typical of albergues.)
+(Most albergues have a curfew.)
 But this was more than enough time to see Lugo.

 Both of us were very hungry by now.
 Luckily, because of the Roman festival, the city center was full of little stands selling food.
 The vendors at these stands were, as befitting a Roman festival, dressed in togas; and the labels for the food were written in Latin.
 We ordered empanadas gallegas, which are a kind of flat empanada typical of Galicia, cut into triangular slices like a pizza.
-(By the way, did you know that empanadas originated in Portugal and Galicia?)
 I had the “pullum” (chicken).

 When we were done eating, we took some time to explore the festival.
 The entire town was a scene of buzzing activities.
 In one square, wooden walls were built, creating a little fortress; and in front were catapults, trebuchets, and other siege weapons—all life-sized copies, if somewhat crudely made.
 Young men and women swaggered around in togas, tunics, capes, and armor, some of them holding fake swords.
 Others were dressed like barbarians, wearing fur cloaks and wielding spears.
 A marching band passed through, dressed in impressively realistic centurion costumes.